Come Fly with Me

 Thalassodromeus sethi

-Gigantic skull crest extending far back; possible role in display or thermoregulation.43
+Gigantic skull crest extending far back; possible role in display or thermoregulation.43: Go to reference 43 at the end of the page

 Illustration of Nyctosaurus flying with an enormous, forked orange head crest and long pointed beak, wings outstretched against a white background